Multicultural Postdoctoral Residency

 There are four major component areas of the Training Program.
 These areas are Cultural Diversity, Training (including Supervision), Direct Service, and Indirect Service.

 This component is considered to be the most important of the training program for interns and is woven throughout all other components.
 Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which residents take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
-All trainees at Counseling Services have the unique opportunity to participate in two experiences (fully described below): Social Justice and Outreach Seminar and Process Group in Diversity.
 Additionally, Counseling Services hosts an annual one-day Multicultural Training Day conference, which residents attend.
 Some residents deliver presentations at the conference.

 Tentative Seminars Attended by Post-doctoral Residents